Skip to content

 → splitter.splitOnRecover(compositeCtx) ← returns ONE placeholder context

-→ delegateR.recoverAll(failover, args, Country.class, cause)
+→ delegateR.recoverAll(failover, method, args, Country.class, cause)

 → failoverStore.findAll("country") ← fetches all slices by name